 Principles of Consolidation-FTAI Infrastructure consolidates all entities in which its subsidiaries have a controlling financial interest and control over significant operating decisions, as well as variable interest entities ("VIEs") in which we are the primary beneficiary.
+All significant intercompany transactions and balances have been eliminated.
 The ownership interest of other investors in consolidated subsidiaries is recorded as non-controlling interest.